Kikobeats/kikobeats.com/_posts/2016-02-27-fink-url-shortener-for-masses.md

 ### Frontend Side

-I was always thinking in writingâ€‹ a tiny frontend.
-I was looking for a tiny CSS blueprint that â€‹providesâ€‹ me a basic grid and elemental â€‹tagâ€‹ style, and I found [Milligram](https://milligram.github.io/).
-It â€‹wasâ€‹ a discovery!
+I was always thinking about writing a tiny frontend.
+I was looking for a tiny CSS blueprint that provides me a basic grid and elemental tag style, and I found [Milligram](https://milligram.github.io/).
+It was a discovery!

-Later I decided to compliment it with something*â€‹ like React but tinierâ€‹, to avoid interacting with DOM using jQuery (or equivalent). â€‹Inâ€‹ this case I chose [riotjs](http://riotjs.com/)  library and I'm happy with it.
+Later, I decided to complement it with something like React but tinier, to avoid interacting with the DOM using jQuery (or equivalent).
+In this case, I chose the [riotjs](http://riotjs.com/) library, and I'm happy with it.

 The result: less than 60KB between JS/CSS. this reinforced my concept of small around the project.